the time has come to

 Place your Origin Tile in the starting position and place your Ancient piece on top of it.
 Place two Tree Tiles in the positions shown.

-Remove the following cards from the Cultivation Card deck:
+Remove the following cards from the Land Card deck:

 Song of Reverence x 2